Public Leadership Education Network

 Public Leadership Education Network (PLEN) is a nonprofit organization based in Washington, D.C.
 Its focus is to introduce college women and marginalized gender groups to role models, career paths, and skills trainings before they enter the workforce, to help prepare them for leadership roles in public service.
-PLEN's current Executive Director is Nancy Stalowski.
+PLEN’s mission is to empower, educate, and engage women and marginalized gender groups in public policy to promote diverse, inclusive leadership in policy making.

 History

 PLEN was founded in 1978 by Frances Farenthold, President of Wells College.
 Farenthold brought her experiences as a Texas state legislator and candidate for governor to her new role as president of a women's college, proposing that women's colleges work together to educate women for public leadership.

-With national recognition because her name was placed in nomination for the Vice Presidency at the Democratic National Convention in 1972 and her election as the founding president of the bi-partisan National Women's Political Caucus, Farenthold gained key support for her vision from Ruth Mandel who directed the Center for American Women and Politics and Betsey Wright who headed the National Women's Education Fund.
+With national recognition because her name was placed in nomination for the Vice Presidency at the Democratic National Convention in 1972, and her election as the founding president of the bi-partisan National Women's Political Caucus, Farenthold gained key support for her vision from Ruth Mandel who directed the Center for American Women and Politics and Betsey Wright who headed the National Women's Education Fund.
 Ruth and Betsey worked with Farenthold to turn her idea into a successful proposal to the Carnegie Corporation of New York.
 With this major foundation support, PLEN was established in 1978.
 Programs aimed at preparing women students for leadership in the public arena were initially campus-based.

-PLEN created its first Washington-based seminar in 1983 and moved its headquarters to Washington, DC in 1989 to expand its program offerings that bring women students to the Nation's Capital to learn from women leaders about the public policy process.
+PLEN created its first Washington-based seminar in 1983, and moved its headquarters to Washington, DC in 1989 to expand its program offerings that bring women students to the Nation's Capital to learn from women leaders about the public policy process.

 Programs

-PLEN offers six annual seminars and a summer public policy internship program.
+PLEN offers a variety of annual seminars with topics and themes such as those listed below.
+These vary from year to year and commonly align with fall, winter, spring, and summer breaks on a typical academic calendar.